duncanmazza/SoftSysLabMat/reports/report.md

 ### Evaluation

-Evaluation (see [evaluate.c](src/evaluate.c)) is implemented recursively where base-case inputs is any object tree node with no other children.
-There exist several logical branches for different types of parent nodes, such as whether a node represents variable assignment or an expression.
+Evaluation (see [evaluate.c](src/evaluate.c)) is implemented recursively where the base-cases are any object tree nodes with no children.
+There exist several logical branches for different types of parent nodes (as identified by the `OTree.label` field), such as whether a node represents variable assignment or an expression.
 In the case of expressions and assignment statements, there is only one logical check that differentiates the interpreter's evaluation:

 ```c
 // evaluate.c